blueprinted-io/.github/profile/README.md

 **Structured knowledge governance for technical operations.**

 Most operational knowledge lives in documents, wikis, and tribal memory.
 It drifts, contradicts itself, and rots the moment reality changes.
-Blueprinted is built on a different premise: knowledge should be governed the same way software is — versioned, reviewed, composable, and auditable.
+Blueprinted is built on a different premise: knowledge should be governed the same way software is: versioned, reviewed, composable, and auditable.

 The result is a platform where Tasks and Workflows are first-class governed records, not documents.
 Human reviewers approve changes before they land.
 AI agents and human workers consume the same data through the same API, with the same access rules.